Repair Nodes¶

 Please note that dar uploading is only necessary for participants.

-Now, depending on the node type, you need to re-integrate the node into the domain.
-For the domain nodes, you need to grab the static domain parameters and the domain id from the domain manager.
-If you have remote access to the domain manager, you can run
+Now, depending on the node type, you need to re-integrate the node into the sync domain.
+For the sync domain nodes, you need to grab the static sync domain parameters and the sync domain ID from the sync domain manager.
+If you have remote access to the sync domain manager, you can run

 val domainId = domainManager1.id